csvictorie/training_projects/README.md

-# ya_practicum_projects
+# Repository description
-A few studies data analysis projects
+The repository contains folders with data analysis projects.
+Each folder contains a project file in jpynb and a project description README.